In this article

 A buildup of dental plaque can also cause tooth stains.
 Dental calculus (hard, calcified plaque) may appear yellow, gray, brown, or black.
 Certain oral bacteria can cause brown or black stains, which are sometimes associated with a lower incidence of tooth decay.

-You may be able to get rid of tooth stains at home simply by brushing your teeth regularly.
-You can also try whitening toothpaste or another whitening product, or brush your teeth with a bit of baking soda.
+Brushing your teeth regularly is the best way to eliminate tooth stains.
+You can also try whitening toothpaste or another whitening product, or brush your teeth with some baking soda.

 Always use caution when using any of these products.
 They can be abrasive or corrosive enough to cause damage to your enamel.
-This heightens your risk for stained teeth.
+This heightens your risk of stained teeth.

 Talk to your dentist if you’re concerned about a persistent tooth stain.
 They can offer advice and help you understand your options for professional treatment.